DataSeer/snapshot-api/USER_DOCUMENTATION.md

 Authorization: Bearer <your_token>
 ```

-Should you need an API token or have issues with authentication, please contact the DataSeer support.
+Should you need an API token or have issues with authentication, please contact the DataSeer support (support@dataseer.ai).
 Each API token is
 bounded to a specific user and API throughput limits of 100 request each 15 minutes.

 ## API Endpoints